 Most payments for losses as the result of a crime are collected by the courts.
 The courts collect this money for defendants who are not sentenced to time in jail, on probation, or defendants who have been released and are no longer on parole.8

-The Colorado Department of Corrections collects victim restitution from all offenders under its supervision or sentenced to time in jail or another correctional facility.
+The Colorado Department of Corrections (DOC) collects victim restitution from all offenders under its supervision or sentenced to time in jail or another correctional facility.
 This includes defendants who are imprisoned or on parole.
-The department collects payments by garnishing the defendants’ pay or bank deposits.9
+Each inmate has a restitution account, and restitution payments are made to the court clerk quarterly.
+The department collects payments by garnishment of the defendants’ wages or bank deposits.9

 The Department of Corrections automatically garnishes 20% of all income received by the offender.
 However, if a defendant does not have payments or deposits made while they are incarcerated, the Department of Corrections may not end up collecting any of the compensation for the injured party.

 |Defendant’s Status or Sentence||Victim Collection of Restitution|

 |Probation (supervised or unsupervised)||The judicial branch sets up a payment plan with the defendant and monitors payments.|